Afari-Richmond/git-tutorials-/hello.md

-## Hello, Welcome to my Git Tutorials...I want to be a pro developer in 2024 and I am working relentlessely towards it....And so help me God
+## Welcome to git!
+- This is coming from dev-afari
 - I am adding thid from "feature"